-Did you know that the name of our company OMNIA represents the initials of Brian and Gene’s children, Olivia, Michael, Nicholas and Nathaniel, Isabelle and Alexandria?
+Did you know that the name of our company OMNIA represents the initials of Brian and Gene’s children, Olivia, Michael, Nicholas and Nathaniel, Isabel and Alexandria?
 It was also chosen because it means "everything" in Latin.

 Partners, Brian Mann and Gene Grimaldi, while working as architectural leaders at an award-winning developer and builder, melded their knowledge of architecture and building to create the OMNIA Group Architects in 1993.
 For over 25 years, the firm has successfully built a solid foundation based on exceptional service and creative architecture.
 We recognize that every project has many interdependent components that extend beyond creativity into the practical realms of code requirements, budgets and financing, site constraints, market research, sustainability, efficiency, universality and other critical factors.

 We pride ourselves on delivering creative, efficient, beautiful, livable, workable, buildable, cost effective homes, and work and hospitality environments, creating architecture that matters.